devopsdays/devopsdays-web/content/events/2019-chicago/program/jay-gordon.md

 Speakers = ["jay-gordon"]
 +++

-In 2015 the viral internet moment of ""The Dress"" occurred that completely changed what I knew about deploying production web servers.
+In 2015 the viral internet moment of "The Dress" occurred that completely changed what I knew about deploying production web servers.
 As the on-call resource over the evening I saw web traffic that peaked at 670,000 active visitors on BuzzFeed.com.
 In this talk, I share lessons on the moment.

 After a day of managing a physical datacenter build and dealing with a bunch of llamas getting loose in Los Angeles, I came home to what I hoped was an average evening.
 After a meal and a quick shower my phone began blowing up with alerts.
 My wife was sitting on the couch and turned to me, and asked "oh is that about the dress?"
 I ask her, "what dress?"